 - Land O Lakes

-Personally, I prefer light tub margarine for veggies, bread or spreading.
-The light stick margarine is a great substitute in baking and cooking.
+I prefer light tub margarine for veggies, bread, or spreading.
+The light stick margarine is an excellent substitute in baking and cooking.

 6. Butter Buds – 30 calories/1 point per tablespoon